 Internal promotions are key to a positive company environment.
 Imagine looking for a job in a company where you know there will be no possibility of growth and promotion, would you still apply?
 I wouldn’t.
 Promoting within allows every employee the chance to overcome their own limits and be rewarded for their effort and commitment, it shows that hard work pays off.
-When providing a safe work environment where people are offered the possibility to educate themselves on new topics and to improve their skills thanks to open collaboration and tailored workshops, you are bound to notice an increase in motivation and get better results.
+When providing a safe work environment where people are offered the possibility to educate themselves on new topics and to improve their skills thanks to open collaboration and tailored workshops, you are bound to notice positive effects, increase in motivation and get better results.

 As a company grows, recruitments become an essential factor in the business’s success.
 The candidates recruited will contribute to shaping the future of the company.
 In that sense, the hiring process has to be tailored accordingly.
 Every employee is acknowledged, encouraged to collaborate and valued.
 We’re very lucky to have employees at Stuart who don’t consider their job a 9 to 5 obligation but an actual positive part of the day and who actively help Stuart reach its goal as well as seeing our values as their own.

 When a position opens up, we take a look around before recruiting externally and the results have always been more than satisfying.
 We trust our Stuwies and we want to celebrate them for trusting us back.
 We could write a whole book on our company dynamic but efficiency is of the essence.
 So, let’s shine a light on some of our internal promotion stories.
 Let’s dive in!

 From intern to Head of Hub to Home